1 Defining design

 2 We have some provisional knowledge of natural causation, based on evidence.

 But there seems to be no evidence for non-natural causation.
 That may not mean claims of non-natural causation are false.
 But it does mean that to believe such claims are true is irrational.

 To say a naturally occuring thing is like a designed and made thing is to make an argument from analogy.
 If such an argument ignores material differences, the analogy is false, or at least unconvincing.

-4 The claim that a thing or event cannot, or is unlikely to have had, a natural cause, requires objective justification in each case.
+4 The claim that a thing or event cannot have had, or is unlikely to have had, a natural cause, requires objective justification in each case.

-the natural cause of a thing or event, the cause must be non-natural, is to make an argument from ignorance, which is an informal fallacy.
+not know the natural cause of a thing or event, the cause must be non-natural, is to make an argument from ignorance.
 The absence of a rational explanation does not make an irrational one viable.

 8 March 2018